olikam/mancala-game/README.md

 must call */new-game* endpoint to create an initial board.

 Swagger was implemented to test the endpoints easily.
 You will see the endpoint details on Swagger UI.
-To open the Swagger UI, please go to: *http://localhost:8080/swagger-ui/*
+To open the Swagger UI, please follow *http://localhost:8080/swagger-ui/*.

 ## Logging